amqphub/quarkus-qpid-jms-quickstart/README.md

 Or, if you dont have GraalVM installed, you can instead use Docker to build the native executable using:

-`mvn clean package -Pnative -Dquarkus.native.container-build=true`.
+`mvn clean package -Pnative -Dquarkus.native.container-build=true`

 and then run with: